Montgomery St. Peter Montgomery St. Peter

 Autumn in Amsterdam

-Autumn in Amsterdam is magical time of year.
+Autumn in Amsterdam is a magical time of year.
 The days are cool and the nights long.
 Golden leaves fall onto cobblestone streets while the amber glow of street lamps illuminates historic buildings lining the rings of canals.
 The crisp air and ability to dress in layers made it a cozy time to visit.

 See the City